 APIT | An argument-position impl Trait .
 Also known as an anonymous type parameter. (see the reference). |

-binder | A "binder" is a place where a variable or type is declared; for example, the <T> is a binder for the generic type parameter T in fn foo<T>(..) , and |a | ... is a binder for the parameter a .
+binder | A binder is a place where a variable or type is declared; for example, the <T> is a binder for the generic type parameter T in fn foo<T>(..) , and |a | ... is a binder for the parameter a .
 See the background chapter for more. |

 BodyId | An identifier that refers to a specific body (definition of a function or constant) in the crate.
 See the HIR chapter for more. |

-bound variable | A "bound variable" is one that is declared within an expression/term.
+bound variable | A bound variable is one that is declared within an expression/term.
 For example, the variable a is bound within the closure expression |a | a * 2 .
 See the background chapter for more |

-codegen | The code to translate MIR into LLVM IR. |
+codegen | Short for code generation.
+The code to translate MIR into LLVM IR. |

 codegen unit | When we produce LLVM IR, we group the Rust code into a number of codegen units (sometimes abbreviated as CGUs).
 Each of these units is processed by LLVM independently from one another, enabling parallelism.
 They are also the unit of incremental re-use. (see more) |